 Every home with at least one fuel burning appliance or heater, attached garage, or fireplace should have a carbon monoxide (CO) alarm.
 If a home has only one CO alarm, it should be installed in the main bedroom or in a hallway outside of the sleeping area.

 It's recommended that a carbon monoxide alarm be installed on every level of the home and in sleeping areas.
-Alarms should be placed at least I5 feet away from fuel-burning appliances.
+Alarms should be placed at least 15 feet away from fuel-burning appliances.
 Make sure nothing is covering or obstructing the unit.
-Do not place the unit in dead air spaces or next to a window or door.
+Don't place the unit in dead air spaces or next to a window or door.
 Test the CO alarm once a month by pressing the Test/Reset button.
 Remember to unplug the unit monthly and vacuum it with a soft brush attachment, or wipe it with a clean, dry cloth to remove accumulated dust.

 Shop CO Alarms